h2oai/h2o-3/h2o-docs/src/product/explain.rst

 Model Explainability
 ====================

-H2O Model Explainer is a convenient interface to many explainabilty methods in H2O.
+H2O Explainability API is a convenient interface to many explainabilty methods and visualizations in H2O.
 The main functions, ``h2o.explain()`` and ``h2o.explain_row()`` work for individual models, as well a list of models or an `H2O AutoML object <automl.html>`__.
-The ``h2o.explain()`` function generates a list of "explanations" -- individual units of explaination such as a Partial Dependence Plot or a Variable Importance plot.
+The ``h2o.explain()`` function generates a list of "explanations" -- individual units of explanation such as a Partial Dependence Plot or a Variable Importance plot.
 All the explanations are visual objects that can also be individually created by utility functions.

 The visualization engine used in the R interface is the `ggplot2 <https://ggplot2.tidyverse.org/>`__ package and in Python, we use `matplotlib <https://matplotlib.org/>`__.